koajs/error/Readme.md

 ## Options

+You have three options for rendering the error page:

+ - `view` a [koa-views](https://github.com/queckezz/koa-views) compatible view
+   name to be passed to `ctx.render(view, locals)`
  - `render` function taking a single `locals` argument to render the template
  - `template` path to template written with `[Swig](http://paularmstrong.github.io/swig/)
-   (if `render` function not provided)

-If you provide a Swig template, you must include `swig` in your dependencies.
+Each option is attempted in the order listed.
+If you provide a Swig `template`, you must include `swig` in your dependencies.
+Likewise, if you provide a `view`, you must include the appropriate middleware.

 ## Custom templates